 APPENDIX A: DESCRIPTION OF THE CHARACTER AREAS IN THE DURHAM CITY CONSERVATION AREA

-The character areas in the Durham City Conservation Area comprise:
+A.1 The character areas in the Durham City Conservation Area comprise:

 Character Area 1: Peninsula

 Character Area 3: Crossgate

 A.2 Durham County Council (2016b) undertook a review of the area and a character appraisal in 2015/16.
 The character areas are summarised below.

 THE PENINSULA CHARACTER AREA

 A.3 The dramatic position of the Norman Cathedral and Castle on the raised plateau of the Durham Peninsula created a formidable citadel protected by encircling medieval defensive city walls incorporating fortified gateways and the natural defence afforded by the River Wear.
 The network of narrow streets radiating out from the Peninsula lead down Saddler Street, the site of a heavily fortified gateway, to the Market Place and out through the site of the Clayport Gate to Claypath and Gilesgate.

 A.4 The evolution of the Peninsula from a fortified citadel with Cathedral and Castle, dominating the Market Place and town at the lower northern end, to a romantic landscape with ornamental gardens combine to create a distinctive character and identity of exceptional significance.
 The survival of the medieval street layout with key pilgrimage routes has remained largely unaltered.
 The physical and visual experience of narrow medieval streets obscuring views of the Cathedral and Castle and then suddenly revealing glimpses of the World Heritage Site add to the enjoyment of the environment.
 The variety, scale and character of the buildings, including a high percentage of Grade I, II & II* listed buildings and scheduled monuments, contribute to a quality of the multi-layered historic environment and its sense of place.